Barron Trump Not Getting Goldendoodle Puppy After All: Philanthropist Withdraws Offer Of A Dog To Trump’s White House

 “I said, ‘When you’re ready for a first dog, I would scour the nation for the perfect dog.'”

-Donald Trump isn’t particularly known as an animal persoon and has been far too involved with business all of his life to have time for them.
+Donald Trump isn’t particularly known as an animal person and has been far too involved with business all of his life to have time for them.
 A staff would certainly fill in where Trump couldn’t when it comes to taking care of a dog, but animals love to be around their owners.

 As for Barron Trump’s experience with animals, not much is known about that.
 Most little boys love dogs and should his parents decide to get him one at the White House, he’ll surely be one happy guy.